 Call Vertava Health – Massachusetts Today

-At Vertava Health Massachusetts, our number one commitment is to you and your future.
-We work every day to provide you with the knowledge and power to take with you into your best future.
-We also work to help those battling addiction and/or mental health disorders at our facility in Cummington.
+At Vertava Health Massachusetts, we work every day to provide you with the knowledge and power to take with you into your best future.
+We also work to help those battling addiction and mental health disorders at our facility in Cummington.

-If you or a loved one is battling an opioid use disorder, give us a call at (844) 906-0978, and let us give you more information about how there is hope for a happier and healthier future.
+If you or a loved one is battling an opioid use disorder, call us at 888.451.5895.
+We can provide a pathway to a happier and healthier future.